username0flo/SDL_Extras/README.md

 > non ascii chars are not added to the text zone

 ### Button
-a button class formed with a text and a rectangle. there is also a padding values (wich is the space between text and rectangle)
+a button class inherited frow `Text` with a rectangle and a padding values (wich is the space between text and rectangle)

 the button is like a Text class with padding and rectangle attributes.